CyFlow™ BrettCount

 Detection techniques for Brettanomyces / Dekkera in comparison

-With CyFlow™ BrettCount, detection of the yeast Brettanomyces bruxellensis is faster and easier than with conventional, cultre-based methods.
-Even viable, but non-culturable yeasts (VBNC) can be detected and quantified specifically.
+With CyFlow™ BrettCount, detection of the yeast type Brettanomyces bruxellensis is faster and easier than with conventional, cultre-based methods.
+Even viable, but non-culturable yeasts (VBNC) can be specifically detected and quantified.
 In contrast to other molecular biological methods, inhibitor components in the sample material do not play any role if you perform an analysis with CyFlow™ BrettCount.
 Thanks to the VIT® gene probe technology, only living microorganisms are detected.
-This means that false-negative as well as false-positive results are avoided.
+False-negative as well as false-positive results are avoided.

 Why do Brettanomyces cause wine faults?

-Dekkera bruxellensis, also known as Brettanomyces bruxellensis (short: "Brett") is a yeast species that reduces the tannins present in the wine to volatile phenols, producing undesirable compounds like 4-ethylphenol and 4-ethylguaiacol.
-For this reason, this wine fault is common in wines with a high tannin content like red wine or specific natural white wine varieties.
+Brettanomyces bruxellensis (short: "Brett"), also known as Dekkera bruxellensis, is a yeast fungus that reduces the tannins present in the wine to volatile phenols, producing undesirable compounds like 4-ethylphenol and 4-ethylguaiacol.
+For this reason, red wines with high tannin content or some natural white wines are often affected by turbidity and the wine faults.

-The off-flavors produced by this yeast smell animalic and are frequently described as smelling like a stable, leather, tea or "wet fur".
+The off-flavors released after contamination with this yeast smell animalic and have an animallike scent that is often compared to the smell of a stable, leather, tea or "wet fur" and "horse sweat".
 In low concentrations however, the ethylphenols produced can be perceived as pleasant.
 In red wines in the upper price range, wine connoisseurs consider these slight Brett-notes (smoky, leathery, spicy) even as a sign of quality.

 Where does the contamination come from?